As summer approaches, so does the start of the summer storm season.

 We want you to know we’re prepared to continue delivering safe and reliable service in all kinds of weather.

-One way we can keep the lights on through storms is with the investments we’ve made in smart grid technology.
-When an outage happens, our self-healing grid can sense the problem and automatically reroute power to restore as many customers as possible, almost instantly.
-This technology–along with replacing aging equipment with storm-resistant poles and wires and using data to proactively trim trees before they fall on wires–helps us reduce outages and respond quicker when outages occur.
+One way we keep the lights on during storms is through the investments we’ve made in our Smart Grid.
+If an outage occurs, our self-healing grid can sense the problem and automatically reroute power to restore as many customers as possible, almost instantly.
+This technology — along with replacing older equipment, upgrading to storm-resistant poles and wires and using data to proactively trim trees before they fall on wires — helps us reduce outages and respond quicker if an outage occurs.

 We’ve also made it easier than ever to stay informed.
-You can customize your outage alerts to receive a phone call, text message, or email with updates on repair crew status and estimated restoration times if you lose power.
-You can also sign up for billing and payment alerts on our Alert Preferences page.
+You can customize your outage alerts to receive a phone call, text message or email with updates on repair crew status and estimated restoration times if you lose power.
+You can customize those alerts and also sign up for billing and payment alerts on our Alert Preferences page.

 Even with the best preparation and information, storms and severe weather can cause damage and result in outages.
-We keep our outage map updated with real-time information on outage cause and estimated restoration times.
-You can help us by reporting your outage in a few simple steps on our Outages and Issues page.
+We keep our outage map updated with real-time information on outage causes and estimated restoration times.
+If your power goes out, you can help us by reporting your outage in a few simple steps on our Outages and Issues page.

-No matter what Mother Nature throws our way, we’ll work as safely and quickly as possible to restore power.
+No matter what Mother Nature throws our way, we’ll be ready.
+And, our crews will be there to work as safely and quickly as possible to restore power if needed.

 It’s official.
 Summer has arrived.
 Time to heat up the grill, turn up the tunes and get the party started.
 To save energy and money,try these simple party power plays.